enspirit/bmg/README.md

 r = Bmg.csv("path/to/a/file.csv", csv_options)
 ```

-Options are directly transmitted to `::CSV.new`, check ruby's standard
+Options are directly transmitted to `::CSV.new`, check Ruby's standard
 library.

 #### Excel files